Skip to content

 Monitored Channels and AI Locations

 Communication Compliance policies operate across the channels and locations Microsoft Learn currently documents.
-To monitor Microsoft 365 Copilot and Copilot Chat, use the dedicated template "Detect Microsoft 365 Copilot and Microsoft 365 Copilot Chat interactions", which configures Prompt Shields and Protected material classifiers.
+To monitor Copilot interactions, use the dedicated template "Detect Microsoft Copilot interactions".
+Microsoft Learn's policy-template reference documents the Copilot interactions template conditions as Prompt Shields and Protected material classifiers; verify the displayed conditions during policy creation because template details can vary by tenant rollout.

 Pay-as-you-go billing required for non-M365 AI